shenst1/shopify-formatted-address-react/README.md

 # Custom inputs
 Why leave input implementation up to the developer?
 Form inputs and management will be unique to the application.
 For example, `address1` may be a
-GoogleAutoComplete input.
-Or the phone number may be formatted by Cleave.js.
-This implementation allows for total flexibility on input inplementation.
+Google Autocomplete input from the [@react-google-maps/api](https://react-google-maps-api-docs.netlify.app/).
+Or the `phone` number may be formatted by [Cleave.js](https://github.com/nosir/cleave.js).